felderdigital/garden-foot/content/_index.md

 a_title = "Garden State Foot &amp; Ankle Group" template = "about"
 [[blocks]]
-a_1 = "Dr. Prasad is a foot and ankle surgeon who is passionate about preventing and treating foot problems to eliminate the need for surgery whenever possible.
-Specialized in diabetic foot care, Ankle and Heel Pain, Bunions, Hammertoes, Foot and ankle fractures, Plantar fasciitis, Plantar warts.
-Garden State Foot and Ankle Group invites you to visit us for any foot health concerns." a_subtitle = "" a_title = "Our Approach to Healing" template = "meet"
+a_1 = "Garden State Foot and Ankle Group is dedicated to serving the growing population of patients suffering from diabetic wounds, lower extremity ulcers, post-surgery wounds, traumatic wounds, radiation related and other difficult, non-healing wounds.\n\nWe are experts in the healing process and understand the factors which affect wound healing.
+Our philosophy is to nurture the normal wound healing process and bolster the natural tendency of the body to mend using a combination of attentive medical care and the latest proven techniques available for the treatment of problem wounds.\n\nDr.
+Prasad is a foot and ankle surgeon who is passionate about preventing and treating foot problems to eliminate the need for surgery whenever possible. " a_subtitle = "" a_title = "Our Approach to Healing" template = "meet"